Federico Fellini: Influence and legacy

+Alice by Woody Allen is a loose reworking of Fellini's 1965 film Juliet of the Spirits.

-Fellini's work is referenced on the albums Fellini Days (2001) by Fish, Another Side of Bob Dylan (1964) by Bob Dylan with Motorpsycho Nitemare, Funplex (2008) by the B-52's with the song Juliet of the Spirits, and in the opening traffic jam of the music video Everybody Hurts by R.E.M.
+Fellini's work is referenced on the albums Fellini Days (2001) by Fish, Another Side of Bob Dylan (1964) by Bob Dylan with “Motorpsycho Nitemare,” Funplex (2008) by the B-52's with the song “Juliet of the Spirits,” and in the opening traffic jam of the music video “Everybody Hurts” by R.E.M.
 American singer Lana Del Rey has cited Fellini as an influence.
 His work influenced the American TV shows Northern Exposure and Third Rock from the Sun.
 Wes Anderson's short film Castello Cavalcanti (2013) is in many places a direct homage to Fellini.
 In 1996, Entertainment Weekly ranked Fellini tenth on its "50 Greatest Directors" list.
 In 2002 MovieMaker magazine ranked Fellini No. 9 on their list of The 25 Most Influential Directors of All Time.
 In 2007, Total Film magazine ranked Fellini at No. 67 on its "100 Greatest Film Directors Ever" list.

 Various film-related material and personal papers of Fellini are in the Wesleyan University Cinema Archives, to which scholars and media experts have full access.
-In October 2009, the Jeu de Paume in Paris opened an exhibit devoted to Fellini that included ephemera, television interviews, behind-the-scenes photographs, Book of Dreams (based on 30 years of the director's illustrated dreams and notes), along with excerpts from La dolce vita and 8 1/2.
+In October 2009, the Jeu de Paume in Paris opened an exhibit devoted to Fellini that included ephemera, television interviews, behind-the-scenes photographs, The Book of Dreams (based on 30 years of the director's illustrated dreams and notes), along with excerpts from La dolce vita and 8 1/2.

 In 2014 the weekly entertainment-trade magazine Variety announced that French director Sylvain Chomet was moving forward with The Thousand Miles, a project based on various Fellini works, including his unpublished drawings and writings.

+Also in 2014, the Blue Devils Drum and Bugle Corps performed their program Felliniesque, a show inspired by the works and life of Fellini.
+This show would go on to earn the gold medal at the Drum Corps International 2014 world championships, and as of 2024 is the highest scoring show in Drum corps history with a score of 99.650.

+The Fellini Museum, which showcases his films and collection, was inaugurated in Rimini in August 2021.

+In 2025, the first AI-directed movie was said to be inspired by Fellini.